ASF2405/ASF2405.github.io/README.md

 # ASF2405.github.io
-This is for your dragon clicker game, Alex.
-Do it well.
+This is a whole menagerie of strangeness.